Shaoyi Peng

 Her words hit hard.
 I had a great job, a good salary, and a boss who liked me—everything I thought I wanted.
 But I felt like I was walking through a fog.
 Did this incredibly successful woman actually think I belonged in the tea business?

-In July 2014, I flew to Beijing for a youth leadership summit.
+In July 2014, egged on by a close friend, I flew to Beijing for a cross-strait startup forum run by the GYL Global Youth Leadership Alliance.
 I still didn't have a concrete plan, but the idea of bringing my hometown tea to the massive mainland Chinese market was simmering.

 During the summit, I met Pan Xinwang, a student from Nankai University who would later become my co-founder.
 I hadn't told anyone about my tea idea until one evening when our group was complaining about the terrible tea the hotel provided.
 I quietly pulled out my own stash.
 Xiao Pan immediately perked up.
 "Wait," he said, "Are you trying to start a business?"